Hopefully, we’ve done our job and you now have a better understanding of what “margin” is.

 Now we want to take a harder look at “leverage” and show you how it regularly wipes out unsuspecting or overzealous traders.

-Let the image above haunt you about the negative effects of using too much leverage and running out of margin.
+Before we begin, let the image below haunt you about the negative effects of using too much leverage and running out of margin.

 There is maximum leverage.
 And then there is your true leverage.

 True leverage is the full amount of your position divided by the amount of money deposited in your trading account.

 You deposit $10,000 in your trading account.
 You buy 1 standard 100K of EUR/USD at a rate of $1.0000.
 The full value of your position is $100,000 and your account balance is $10,000.

 Your true leverage is 10:1 ($100,000 / $10,000)

 Let’s say you buy another standard lot of EUR/USD at the same price.
 The full amount of your position is now $200,000, but your account balance is still $10,000.

 Your true leverage is now 20:1 ($200,000 / $10,000)